bittricky/tides-of-time/README.md

 ## Game Overview

-Tides of Time invites players to experience the balance by giving the player the ability to create balance.
+Tides of Time invites players to experience the balance by giving the player the power to create balance.
 Guide the tide, maintain balance, and witness the interplay between cause and effect.

 ## Features Completed